iTwin/itwin-cli/docs/imodel/view/cesium-sandcastle.md

 # Example 3: Get a link to a specific changeset of an iModel in Cesium Sandcastle and open the URL in the browser
 itp imodel view cesium-sandcastle --imodel-id 5e19bee0-3aea-4355-a9f0-c6df9989ee7d --changeset-id 2f3b4a8c92d747d5c8a8b2f9cde6742e5d74b3b5 --open

+# Example 4: Get a link to a specific changeset of an iModel in Cesium Sandcastle and use cesium world terrain
+itp imodel view cesium-sandcastle --imodel-id 5e19bee0-3aea-4355-a9f0-c6df9989ee7d --terrain cesiumWorldTerrain
 ```

 ## Workflow Reference